haarishprajwal/ZeroCrypt/README.md

 ## **Encryption Modes**

-AES-256 (Recommended)
+- AES-256 (Recommended)

-Uses CBC mode with PKCS5 padding
+- Uses CBC mode with PKCS5 padding

-Random IV generated for each encryption
+- Random IV generated for each encryption

-Both vault data and individual files can be encrypted
+- Both vault data and individual files can be encrypted

-XOR + Salt
+- XOR + Salt

-Lightweight and fast
+- Lightweight and fast

-Uses modular XOR operations with a salt array
+- Uses modular XOR operations with a salt array

-Educational, but not intended for high-security use

 ---